tsedio/example-ts-express-decorator/example-passport/readme.md

-# TsExpressDecorators - Passport
+# Ts.ED - Basics usages

-Here an example with a Express Server using `Service` and `Passport.js`.
+Here an example to configure your server and how to create your first controller.

-See [TsExpressDecorators](https://github.com/Romakita/ts-express-decorators) project for more information.
+See [Ts.ED](https://romakita.github.io/ts-express-decorators) project for more information.

 ## Install